Community Standards

 Utilizing technology resources and devices thoughtfully and responsibly.

-When communicating and interacting with others in the digital environment, refrain from reckless behaviors including spoofing, creating fake profiles or generating content from an account that does not accurately reflect who is posting, messaging en masse, and sharing passwords.
+When communicating and interacting with others in the digital environment, refrain from reckless behaviors, including spoofing, creating fake profiles or generating content from an account that does not accurately reflect who is posting, messaging en masse, or sharing passwords.

 Understanding, respecting, and abiding by the rights and obligations of using and sharing intellectual property.